rclark/django-template.mode/README.markdown

 Installation in Panic Coda
 --------------------------

 Download and unpack either the ZIP or TAR version of the Django-Template mode.
-Navigate to the Coda application (probably in your Applications directory).
-Right click and choose 'Show Package Contents'.
-This will expand the Coda application package.
-Navigate to `Contents/Resources/` and manually copy the django-template.mode file into this directory.
+Manually copy the Django-Template.mode file into `~/Library/Application\ Support/Coda\ 2/Modes/` (you can navigate to this directory by opening a Finder window, navigating to your user account's Home folder and then preceding into Library > Application Support > Coda 2 > Modes).

 Miscellaneous Files
 -------------------